 - Pollock was raised in a non-religious family, but in high school, he developed an interest in alternative religions and attended a series of lectures by Indian spiritual leader and theosophist Jiddu Krishnamurti.

 - Pollock struggled with academic subjects at school and was expelled from high school for being a “troublemaker.”

 - New York, 1930s, Pollock was so poor he had to work as a janitor and steal food to get by.

 - Pablo Picasso had a profound influence on Pollock in his early career, particularly Guernica, 1937.
 Pollock saw the work at an exhibition in New York’s Museum of Modern Art and filled an entire sketchbook with studies of Picasso’s painting.

 - A biopic film was made about Jackson Pollock’s tumultuous life in 2000, titled Pollock, with Ed Harris as Pollock and Marcia Gay Harden as his wife Lee Krasner.

 - The household paints Pollock used were so sticky that objects and bugs would often get stuck in them.
-If you look very closely in some paintings they are still visible, such as One: Number 31, 1950, which contains a fly encased in paint.
+If you look very closely at some paintings, they are still visible, such as One: Number 31, 1950, which contains a fly encased in paint.

-- Pollock’s wife, Lee Krasner, founded the Pollock-Krasner Foundation after Pollock’s death in 1956, an organisation which provides financial assistance to established artists.
+- Pollock’s wife, Lee Krasner, founded the Pollock-Krasner Foundation after Pollock’s death in 1956, an organization that provides financial assistance to established artists.